Machine Learning based Glitch Veto for inspiral binary merger signals using Linear Chirp Transform: Data

 \subsection{Chirp transform and preprocessing}

 To effectively manage and analyze the extensive arrays produced by our chirp transform, we have implemented a strategy that balances data efficiency with analytical precision.

 For each 6-second signal processed through the chirp transform, we generate a large array with dimensions of ( 61, 471, 6000 ).
-Here, the dimension 61 corresponds to the chirp axis, which ranges from -30 to 30 with a step size of 1.
+Here, the dimension 61 corresponds to the chirp axis which ranges from -30 to 30 with a step size of 1.
 The dimension 471 represents the frequency range, spanning from 30 Hz to 500 Hz.
-The reason we pick this frequency range is because 30 Hz is the lower cutoff of what the detector could acquire and though the upper cutoff for the detector is 700Hz most of the physically possible inspiral merger signals fall within the 500 Hz range ( with exception of some very high mass binaries ).
+The reason we pick this frequency range is because 30 Hz is the lower cutoff of what the PSO based matched filtering had searched over ( and most physically plausible merger signals fall above this threshold ) though the upper cutoff for the detector is 700Hz, most of the physically possible inspiral merger signals fall within the 500 Hz range ( with exception of some very high mass binaries ).
 To keep computational cost at a reasonable level we stop with 500 Hz cutoff since our model which we later design is adept even for this frequency range input.
 Finally, the dimension 6000 corresponds to the time samples, which are derived based on a Nyquist sampling rate of 1000 \cite{r34} to accommodate the 500 Hz cutoff ( minimum downsampling rate= 2 * frequency cutoff.
 In our case 2 * 500 = 1000 ).
 This results in a complex datatype array that occupies approximately 1.2 GB of storage.

 Handling such voluminous datasets for thousands of signals presents considerable challenges in terms of both storage and processing capacity.
 To address these challenges, we have devised a method to reduce the size and complexity of the data while retaining its analytical value.